Kani-Maki-Gang/bld-book/src/pipelines/runs_on.md

 > Supported in pipeline versions: `version 2`

 The ssh platform exists in order to make the execution of multiple commands over an ssh connection easier.
-A use could always directly use the `ssh` binary in a command that is executed in a diffferent platform, but doing so could be tedious.
+A user could always directly use the `ssh` binary in a command that is executed in a diffferent platform.

 An example of using this platform is shown below:
 ```yaml